redbrick/static-site/source/_posts/week-7-news-events.md

 ### Resignations and EGM

-Shane Stacey (Isaac702) has resigned from his post as helpdesk as he wishes to run for the open admin position.
-So the positions currently up for grabs are admin and helpdesk.
+Shane Stacey (Isaac702) has resigned from his post as Helpdesk as he wishes to run for the open admin position.
+So the positions currently up for grabs are admin and Helpdesk.
 If you're interested in running for either position email [committee](/about/contact/committee).
 In order to be eligible for either position you will need to pass a test so please let us know ASAP if you're interested in applying.
 Previous tests are available online to give you a rough idea of what to expect ([http://www.redbrick.dcu.ie/help/exams](http://www.redbrick.dcu.ie/help/exams)).

 The EGM will be held on Wednesday 21/11(week 9) at 2pm.
 Location TBC.